Legg-Calve-Perthes Disease - Cause - Diagnosis - Symptoms - Treatment

 Bones require their own blood supply which travels through the periosteum to the inner bone marrow.

-Avascular Necrosis is a disease resulting from the temporary or permanent loss of the blood supply to the bones.
-The disease is also known as osteonecrosis, aseptic necrosis and ischemic bone necrosis.
+Avascular necrosis develops when there is temporary or permanent loss of the blood supply to the bones.

 Osteoarthritis Screening Quiz

 Osteoarthritis is also known as "wear-and-tear" arthritis.
 It is typically seen as a primary disease in older people but can occur as a secondary condition in younger people.
 Injury, occupation, excess weight, and genetics are among the factors which cause the cartilage of a joint to wear away.
 Take our Osteoarthritis Screening Quiz.

 Perthes Disease usually is seen in children 2 to 12 years of age.
 It is five times more common in boys than girls.
 Originally described nearly a century ago as a peculiar form of childhood arthritis of the hips.
 Although the term 'disease' is still used, it is now known that Perthes is a condition characterized by a temporary loss of blood supply to the hip; it is not a disease, from AAOS.